What is Individual Advocacy?

 - Providing information and advice so that the person with disability can advocate for themselves.

-We can help if:
+We can help if you:

-- You are not receiving a support you need
+- Cannot get a service you need

 Our advocates will listen to you to about your problem and what you would like to do about it.
 They will give you information and suggestions to help you solve the problem yourself.
 If you cannot solve the problem yourself, our staff can advocate on your behalf.

 Ways we can help you include:

 - Attending meetings to make sure your rights, needs and interests are upheld.